lanru2001/External-Secret-Operator/README.md

 ## How it works:

 1. External Secret Store Integration
-   - ESO supports various external secret providers like AWS Secrets Manager, HashiCorp Vault, Google Secrets Manager, Azure Key Vault, and more.
+   - ESO supports various external secret providers like AWS Secrets Manager, HashiCorp Vault, Google Secrets Manager, Azure Key Vault, and more

 3. SecretStore Resource
-   - Define a SecretStore resource in Kubernetes, which tells ESO how to connect to your chosen external secret provider and authenticate with it.
+   - Define a SecretStore resource in Kubernetes, which tells ESO how to connect to your chosen external secret provider and authenticate with it

 5. ExternalSecret Resource specifies:
-   - Which external secret to fetch from the configured SecretStore.
+   - Which external secret to fetch from the configured SecretStore
-   - How the fetched data should be mapped to keys within the Kubernetes Secret.
+   - How the fetched data should be mapped to keys within the Kubernetes Secret
-   - The name and target namespace of the Kubernetes Secret to be created or updated.
+   - The name and target namespace of the Kubernetes Secret to be created or updated

 6. Automatic Synchronization:
    - ESO continuously monitors the ExternalSecret resources and the external secret store
-   - It automatically fetches the updated values and synchronizes them into the corresponding Kubernetes Secret.
+   - It automatically fetches the updated values and synchronizes them into the corresponding Kubernetes Secret

 ## Hashicorp vault cli commands